If you’ve wondered, “Can cats eat aloe plants?” stick around!

 When it comes to skin treatments, there are plenty of aloe-based care products available.

-The aloe gel extract is safe for your cat, and she will be ok if she consumes some of it through grooming.
+The aloe gel extract is safe for your cat, and she will be fine if she consumes some of it through grooming.

 While these should only contain the gel part of the aloe, there is still a chance some of the toxic leaf sap may have found its way into the product.